The Ten Commandments of Great Work Relationships

 Whether you smoke two packs of cigarettes a day or whether you have bad relationships: The impact on your health is the same.
 So how can you build great relationships at work?
 You will see that a great work relationship is very much like a good marriage.
 Like a good marriage… without the sex.
 Whether we're falling in love or creating a great team, it all comes down to a chemical called oxytocin.
 Oxytocin is a neurochemical that is released when we have great relationships.
 It’s released when a baby is born.
 It is released when people have sex.
 And it is released when people bond and create trust in a business setting.

 Oxytocin has a huge impact on how people behave in any social setting.
 To study oxytocin's effects, scientists typically administer it as a nasal spray.
-When applied prior to a negotiation, for example, a dose of oxytocin can increase a negotiator's generosity by as much as 80 percent.
 Does this mean that we can buy love after all?
 Before you run to your local pharmacy, consider the fact that your brain already produces it.
 There are proven ways you can enhance oxytocin levels naturally.
 I like to call them the ten commandments of great relationships.

 1. Meetings matter